RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

      */
     pluginInstanceId: React.PropTypes.string,
     /**
-     * List of attributes associated to the plugin.
+     * Map of attributes associated to the plugin, optionnaly with boundsInformation.
      * Keys of this object are the "name" props of the attributes defined in the plugin-info.json
      * Value of each keys are the attribute id (retrieved from the server) associated */
-    attributes: React.PropTypes.objectOf(AttributeModel),
+    attributes: React.PropTypes.objectOf(AttributeModelWithBounds),
     /**
       * Function to get initial plugin state saved by the savePluginState
       * Parameters :